zhangsn19/CCS26B-PPM/README.md

 # PPM

-This is the repository for the paper submitted to NDSS2027, "SoK: Synthesizing Smart Home Privacy Protection Mechanisms Across Academic Proposals and Commercial Documentations".
+This is the repository for the paper submitted, "SoK: Synthesizing Smart Home Privacy Protection Mechanisms Across Academic Proposals and Commercial Documentations".

 File structure: